 Hiking Distance: 7 km/ 4.3 miles – 570 m/ 1850’ - approximately 4.5-5 hours of hiking or 7 km/ 4.3 miles – 370 m/ 1200’ to Lake Melo, optional 200 m/650’ to Lake Capitello.
 Approximately 4.5-5 hours of hiking.

 Note: There are several hiking route choices available / hike may be altered depending on group ability.

 Explore Bastia, Extend Your Stay or Depart Corsica

 At this point you have many choices!
 You might want to spend another night in Bastia (recommended) before staring home.
 Or, you may wish to catch an afternoon flight and spend a day or two in Paris on the way home.
-Or, there are ferries that leave Bastia for Livorno, Italy, a four-hour crossing as well as ferries that go to Genoa and Nice.
-Schedules and information are at http://www.mobylines.com/routes/ferry-corsica.html or https://www.corsica-ferries.co.uk/
+There are also ferries that leave Bastia for Livorno, and other coastal towns in Italy, as well as ferries that go to Marseille, Nice and Toulon.
+Schedules and information can be found here.

 Dates & Rates